Skip to main content

 1_1 (9).png

-• Freeze columns: If there is a column you would like to freeze to the left of the table, you can do so by clicking the column type and selecting Freeze, you have the option to freeze none, 1 column, or 2.
-The column(s) will display regardless of scrolling horizontally.
+If there is a column you would like to freeze to the left of the table, you can do so by right-clicking the column header and selecting Freeze.
+You then have the option to freeze anywhere from 1 to 5 columns.
+The frozen column(s) will remain on screen regardless of scrolling horizontally.

 FAQs